frothkoetter/cdw/README.md

 ![](images/cdwlab10-0010.png)

+The UI create a new visual screen and click on Explore Options in the upper right corner.

 ![](images/cdwlab10-0011.png)

+Click on Visual Types

 ![](images/cdwlab10-0012.png)

+Select the dimenions (three fields)
+- Routes
+- uniquecarrier
+- complaint_volume

+Click on SEE ALL VISUALS

 ![](images/cdwlab10-0013.png)

+Scroll up/down and select one of the proposed visuals i.e. Scattered w/Trendline

 ![](images/cdwlab10-0014.png)

+The selected visual appears in the window.

 ![](images/cdwlab10-0015.png)

+This show a fast Dashboard creation.

 ### Optional - Lab 10 Data Visualization - Step by Step

 ![](images/dataviz-011.png)

 `	`Open DataViz